verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/region.md

 </div>

-A region in a vector netWork.
+A region in a vector network.

 <div className="property-preview">